Explorergt92/python-OBD/tests/README.md

   py.test --port=/dev/pts/<num>
   ```

-For more information on pytest with virtualenvs, [read more here](https://pytest.org/dev/goodpractises.html)
+For more information on pytest with virtualenv, [read more here](https://pytest.org/dev/goodpractises.html)